Kenya bans lesbian film ahead of Cannes debut

 Kenyan filmmaker Wanuri Kahiu, who directed the movie, took to Twitter to express her disappointment, saying,"We believe adult Kenyans are mature and discerning enough to watch local content but their right has been denied."

-"Rafiki" an LGBT-themed movie makes history as the first Kenyan movie to premiere at Cannes, with its debut appearance next month.
+"Rafiki" an LGBT-themed movie makes history as the first Kenyan movie to premiere at Cannes.

 Inspired by the 2007 Caine Prize winning short story "Jambula Tree" by Ugandan writer Monica Arac Nyeko, "Rafiki" which means 'friend' in Swahili is the story of friendship and tender love that grows between two young women amidst family and political pressures.